AltayTech/weathery/README.md

 * The app is written in the clean architecture pattern.
 * Users can bookmark favorite cities for easy access.
 * The app can be built for Android, iOS, Windows, and Mac.
+* The app uses syncfusion package for Charts

 ## Contributing